 Sustainable and ingenious, each earring is handmade by artisans in Swaziland from waste recycled newspaper pulp and varnished, coloured clay.
 A gift with a difference.
 These pieces of jewellery have real heart and soul, each is unique and tells its own, thoughtful story.
 Each earring features a disc of colour with a recycled, handmade brass edge.
 A matching ring is available for a pulled-together look.
 Available in vibrant blue or emerald.
 Quazi employs artisans giving them economic freedom.

 Recycled newspaper pulp and paper, recycled glass and brass

-Gold plated brass
+Gold or sterling silver plated brass

 Length of chain 41cm plus 2cm extension.